 this is bulldozer marks from construction of the gravel road.

 The Cerro Toledo Interval is particularly thick in the area around Rendija Canyon and to its north.
 The area is underlain by hills rich with Cerro Toledo Interval pumice.

 Soil rich in Cerro Toledo interval pumice.
 35 54.766N 106 17.006W

 There is a fine exposure of the Cerro Toledo Interval in the

 canyon wall at the end of an unnamed spur of Cabra Canyon.

-The uppermost half of the mesa is Tsherige Member, Bandelier Tuff, with a base of light-colored Tsankawi Pumice.
-Below this are a mixture of pumice, tuff, fluvial sediment, and paleosoil beds of the Cerro Toledo Interval.
+The uppermost half of the mesa is Tshirege Member, Bandelier Tuff, with a base of light-colored Tsankawi Pumice.
+Below this is a mixture of pumice, tuff, fluvial sediment, and paleosoil beds of the Cerro Toledo Interval.
 These appear to have accumulated in a paleovalley in the underlying Puye Formation; there is no Otowi Member of the Bandelier Tuff mapped anywhere in this area.

 The next photograph show the east face of this exposure.

 55.157N 106 17.563W

 There are a great variety of deposits here: a pumice-rich bed at bottom, followed by thin alternating ash-rich and pumice-rich beds likely reworked by streams, then a thicker pumice bed that is obviously eroded along its contact with a thick paleosol, then another pumice-rich bed at the very top of the photograph above the thick paleosol.
 Here's a closer view of the base of the paleosol.